Compromised Grafts and Flaps

 Treatment entails up to 40 sessions of HBO over an 8 week period subject to response to treatment.
 If surgery is planned then this may be split into pre and post operative treatment.

-Information on Referral & Funding ca be found here.
+Information on Referral & Funding can be found here.

 References